omisai-tech/php-countries/README.md

 # PHP Countries Package

 The PHP Countries Package provides a convenient and object-oriented approach to working with country data.
 Designed to integrate country information into any PHP applications with ease.
-This package offers easy access to country names, ISO 3166-1 alpha-2 code, ISO 3166-1 alpha-3 code, ISO 3166-1 numeric code, FIPS code, country's capital city, continent code.
+This package offers easy access to country names, ISO 3166-1 alpha-2 code, ISO 3166-1 alpha-3 code, ISO 3166-1 numeric code, FIPS code, phone dial, country's capital city, continent code.

 ## Features

 - Easy retrieval of country names and codes, capital city and/or continent.
 - Object-Oriented Programming (OOP) approach for better data management and integration.
 - Lightweight and simple to integrate into any PHP project.
 (8.1+)
-- Currently supporting English, Hungarian, German, Spanish, Italian and French languages.
+- Currently supporting English, Hungarian, German, Spanish, Italian, French and Portugees languages.
 - Future support for multiple locales, making it versatile for international applications.

 ## Installation